theZalmanian/TeamMinion/README.md

 ### Your submission shows adequate effort for a final project in a full-stack web development course.
 - Ideas and best practices were adopted from curriculum `All of it`
 - Features implemented beyond scope of class to add extra challenge to project
-- Site is functional, and has taken a large amount of hours to complete
+- Site is functional, meets requirements, and has taken a large amount of hours, learning, and effort to complete

 ### BONUS:  Incorporates Ajax that access data from a JSON file, PHP script, or API.
 If you implement Ajax, be sure to include how you did so in your readme file.
 - Availability forms utilize AJAX to enhance usability and functionality of the site `calendarScripts.js`